 Plans provide a sense of control.
 We imagine an outcome.
 Plan the steps to get there.
 Then execute.
 We control our destiny.

 It sounds wonderful.
-But truthfully, you don’t have a goddamn idea what the world will offer up.
+But truthfully, you don’t have any idea what the world will offer up.
 Whatever you think is coming your way–in 5 minutes or 5 years–you’re missing something.
 Our imaginations are so incredibly limited and the universe is so incredibly vast.

 And yet all plans depend on your ability to accurately conjure the future.
 Which of course you can’t.
 There is no way to plan for the chance meeting at a party or the stroke of insight in the shower.
 Yet these un-plannable events regularly contribute to the success or failure of all our endeavors.